yousefelassal/quote-cron/README.md

 > Ability will never catch up with the demand for it.

 > Problems are not stop signs, they are guidelines.

+> Allow the world to live as it chooses, and allow yourself to live as you choose.